brooth/jeta-site/mysite/home/markdown/meta-helper.md

         }
     }

- <span class="label label-info">Note</span> `LogController` supports deep metocode invocation.
+ <span class="label label-info">Note</span> `LogController` supports deep metacode invocation.
 This means that all the extended from `MyBaseClass` classes will get their loggers as well.

     :::java
     public class MyCompleteClass extends MyBaseClass {